rust-lang/rust/src/doc/rustc-dev-guide/src/traits-goals-and-clauses.md

 Projection = <P0 as TraitName<P1..Pn>>::AssocItem<Pn+1..Pm>
 ```

-Given that, we can define a `DomainGoal` as follows:
+Given these, we can define a `DomainGoal` as follows:

 ```text
 DomainGoal = Implemented(TraitRef)